andrew-wilkes/advent-of-code-2025/README.md

 Also, I converted the string data to integers to hopefully speed things up but make debugging harder.

-One idea that I didn't try is to implement a bi-directional BFS.
-This could dramatically reduce the time taken to converge on a solution.
-Also, the split between traversing from the start or from the end could be optimized depending on the size of each queue.
+I implemented a bi-directional BFS.
+This should dramatically reduce the time taken to converge on a solution.
+Also, the split between traversing from the start or from the end was optimized depending on the size of each queue.
+But I must have done something wrong in my code since I didn't get the correct result with the example data despite tracing my code thoughput.
+Well, I gave it my best shot.

 ## Day 12